sumve/Indian-Sign-Language-To-Text/README.md

 ### 4. Text-to-Speech Output

-- Click the **Play Sound** button in the GUI to hear the detected text using TTS
+- Click the **Speak** button in the GUI to hear the detected text using pTTS

 ## Results

 - Validation accuracy: ~98–99%
 - Real-time inference speed: ~18–25 FPS on CPU
 - Stable predictions for static ISL gestures
-- Majority of errors occur between visually similar hand shapes
 - Stability and cooldown logic significantly reduce false positives

 ## Project Structure